Betrayal

 Over a year ago, I asked my father if he would be willing for me to interview and record him about his life.
 I felt emotionally prepared going into each interview, but I underestimated how much it would take out of me.
 Each time I interviewed him, I learned more disturbing details.
 As the words would come out of his mouth, they were nothing less than unnerving, yet I always had the urge to dig deeper.
 All throughout my childhood, I questioned and analyzed his behaviors, and as an adult, the questioning only grew.
-I knew first-hand his behaviors were frightening, but I could never find answers for why he did the things he did and how he rationalized his behaviors and thoughts.
+I knew firsthand his behaviors were frightening, but I could never find answers for why he did the things he did and how he rationalized his behaviors and thoughts.

-“Well, I just told you that because you kept on asking me questions for so many years and you have an empathetic heart.
+“Well, I just told you that because you kept on asking me questions for so many years, and you have an empathetic heart.
 I needed to give you something to rest your hat on.
-You know, it worked and you felt better because you thought there was a reason for doing what I did.”
+You know, it worked, and you felt better because you thought there was a reason for doing what I did.”

 Today, while I interviewed him, I asked him again about this claim.
 To my horror, he said he had no history of sexual abuse in his childhood.
-After the interview was over, I thought that maybe it was an accident and he misspoke, so I asked, “Dad, didn’t you say you were raped by 12 soldiers, as a young boy, during the war?”
-He calmly said, “Well, I just told you that because you kept on asking me questions for so many years and you have an empathetic heart.
+After the interview was over, I thought that maybe it was an accident and he had misspoken, so I asked, “Dad, didn’t you say you were raped by 12 soldiers, as a young boy, during the war?”
+He calmly said, “Well, I just told you that because you kept on asking me questions for so many years, and you have an empathetic heart.
 I needed to give you something to rest your hat on.
 You know, it worked, and you felt better because you thought there was a reason for doing what I did.”
 I could barely speak, and at a loss of words, I blurted, “So you didn’t get raped?”
-He said with an unwavering voice, “No, again you have an empathetic heart.
+He said with an unwavering voice, “No. Again, you have an empathetic heart.
 Will I see you later?”

 I felt like I couldn’t leave fast enough.
 I was raging mad.
-By the time I reached my car, I was shaking, uncontrollably.
+By the time I reached my car, I was shaking uncontrollably.
 I couldn’t believe that he had lied to me about this, but I was equally as mad that l believed him, that I needed to believe him.
-He told me a story to help me cope and I took it.
+He told me a story to help me cope, and I took it.
 If he was raped and traumatized as a boy, I had some answers as to why he did the things he did, but now, I had nothing.
 The feeling of betrayal was sickening, and I could feel it through every part of my body.
-My only consolation in the betrayal, was that it revealed to me how very ill he really was.
+My only consolation in the betrayal was that it revealed to me how very ill he really was.

 4 Comments

-1. Susan kropp Susan kropp says:
+1. Susan kropp says:

 That is just in incomprehensible!